Unwordly Economic Research in the Neoliberal-Anarchic Environment

 Krugman absolutizes economies of scale in his models, that is, he doesn’t limit the arising external costs, and declares the scale economies to be the desirable driving force of the neoliberal development.
 Thereby he automatically acknowledges the disastrous chain reaction of neoliberalism and spoils his chance for a critical analysis: A simple rundown of current statistics would reveal to him that the striving for maximum economies of scale implies unlimited dumping, unlimited capital concentration, unlimited externalization of costs and unlimited apparent productivity, altogether resulting in high unemployment, unequal distribution of income and assets, and environmental degradation.
 The state of equilibrium he pretends to describe with his models is a dangerous illusion, for economic equilibrium can never be achieved without pursuing high employment levels, performance-related distribution of income, and internalization of social and environmental costs.
-In short, only a state of sustainably optimal welfare is synonymous with a state of economic equilibrium (see also the article Scale Economies and Productivity).
+In short, only a state of sustainably optimal welfare is synonymous with a state of economic equilibrium (see also the articles Scale Economies and Productivity and Sustainable Social Welfare).

 Empirical data on international trade in deregulated global markets show that the trade pattern is in fact, as argued by Krugman, determined through economies of scale and differences in factor endowment (factor proportions), especially through the lowest unit costs and highest capital investments.
 However, the alleged benefits of deregulated global markets are not confirmed through this data.
 Krugman is mistaken, because he does not take into account that, in the absence of economic policy, economies of scale are increasingly achieved through social, ecological and exchange dumping, and that, for example, the declining work volume and the more and more specific labor demand can not be compensated through reductions of working hours or state transfers, since the global cost pressure increases simultaneously.